 Updated by Julien Kerihuel over 1 year ago

 - Target version changed from openchange-2.5 VOYAGER to openchange-2.0-QUADRANT

-Updated by Milan Crha about 1 year ago
+Updated by Milan Crha over 1 year ago

 I see in the 2.0 release announcement that this is supported for server side (- Outlook AnyWhere (RPC over HTTP) support in OpenChange server), does it mean it is available for client side as well, through libmapi?